-- 1) Review this dietetics information packet, the Physical and Mental Requirements Form, the appropriate coordinated program application (distance-online or campus), and all other information on the EMU Catalog website. - a) EMU Undergraduate Catalog Dietetics Major (BS and 2nd BS) - b) EMU Catalog Dietetics Graduate (MS) - 2) Apply to EMU. - a) Prospective BS and 2nd BS applicants for CP: Apply to EMU as a bachelor's student, transfer student or second bachelor's (if you hold a completed bachelor's degree already), dietetic intent major.
-Schedule advising and transcript review as directed by EMU Admissions after they notify you of your admission status. - b) Prospective MS applicants for CP: Apply to EMU as a non-degree seeking student (with Dietetics Intent/IDTC) as their major, and once admitted, Admissions will provide further direction for a transcript review and initial advising.
-If graduate course equivalency is required, students should email dieteticsms_advising@emich.edu, to receive transcript review forms and an explanation of the graduate-level equivalency determination process. - c) Students cannot be accepted to the graduate school with a major in dietetics until accepted into the CP.
-If you already hold a bachelor's degree in Dietetics, email dieteticsms advising@emich.edu prior to applying to EMU. - d) Even if not planning to take any courses at EMU prior to applying, students must be admitted to EMU prior to transcript review and prior to applying to the CP. - 3) Plan remaining coursework and volunteer experience with respect to CP application deadlines, acceptability by EMU and the Dietetics Program, financial aid requirements, etc. - 4) Continue to review website and program information (see Step 1) at least twice per year.
-Connect with CHHS Advising (bachelors and second bachelor's CP seeking students) or Program co-Director (MS CP seeking students) as needed. - 5) Begin vaccine series for 5 required vaccines to apply, complete all series by August 1st prior to program start. - 6) Review and complete CP application (updated version posted in summer each year) in order to begin the process of completing the application and (if online) searching for preceptors (this only applies to distance-online applicants).
-The preceptor search should start at least 6-9 months (if not earlier) before applying to the CP.
-Submit completed CP application as directed on the website.
-See Catalog for details and dates.
-Rolling application process begins after the deadline, until cohort spots are filled. - 7) Submit completed CP application on or before January deadline see application for specific dates.
-Note that there is more than one two part and deadline.

-- 8) Complete any remaining pre-admission prerequisites. - 9) Begin the CP in the summer (DTC 230)/fall semester (program coursework), if accepted.
+- a.
+Prospective BS and 2nd BS applicants for CP: Apply to EMU as a bachelor's student, transfer student or second bachelor's (if you hold a completed bachelor's degree already), dietetic intent major.
+Schedule advising and transcript review as directed by EMU Admissions after they notify you of your admission status. - b.
+Prospective MS applicants for CP: Apply to EMU as second bachelor's student (with Dietetics Intent/IDTC) as their major\, and once admitted, Admissions will provide further direction for a transcript review and initial advising.
+If graduate course equivalency is required, students should email dieteticsms\advising@emich.edu, to receive transcript review forms and an explanation of the graduate-level equivalency determination process. - Students cannot be accepted to the graduate school with a major in dietetics until accepted into CP.
+If you already hold a bachelor's degree in dietetics, email the Program co-Director prior to applying to EMU - d.
+Even if not planning to take any courses at EMU prior to applying, students must be admitted to EMU prior to transcript review and prior to applying to the CP, \with one exception ~ MS students may apply directly to the graduate school if they don't need any prerequisite courses. - 3.
+Plan remaining coursework with respect to CP application deadlines, acceptability by EMU and the Dietetics Program, financial aid requirements, etc. - 4.
+Continue to review website and program information (see Step 1) at least twice per year.
+Connect with CHHS Advising (bachelors and second bachelor's CP seeking students) or Program co-Director (MS CP seeking students) as needed. - 5.
+Review CP application (updated version posted in summer each year) in order to begin the process of completing the application and (if online) searching for preceptors (this only applies to distance-online applicants).
+The preceptor search should start at least 6-9 months (if not earlier) before applying to the CP. - 6.
+Submit completed CP application on or before January deadline see application for specific date. - 7.
+Complete any remaining pre-admission prerequisites. - 8.
+Begin vaccine series for 5 required vaccines. - 9.
+Begin the CP in the summer/fall semester, if accepted.
 Final acceptance for students accepted into the CP is contingent upon successful completion of pre-admissions prerequisites and a Certified Background Check/10 Panel Drug Test.